 - Credit Availability: Changes in the CRR can impact the availability of credit in the economy.
 When the CRR is high, banks have limited funds available for lending, which can result in reduced credit availability and tighter lending standards.
 Conversely, a lower CRR can increase the availability of credit as banks have more funds to lend.

 It's important to note that the impact of CRR on the economy depends on various factors, including the prevailing economic conditions, monetary policy goals, and the effectiveness of other policy tools used in conjunction with the CRR.
 Central banks carefully assess these factors to make informed decisions regarding changes in the CRR to achieve their monetary policy objectives.

 What are the objectives of Cash Reserve Ratio?

 There are a handful of important reasons for CRR to exist.

 - CRR helps control the supply of money in the economy.
-When CRR is reduced it has a positive effect on the economy
+When CRR reduces, it has a positive effect on the economy.

 How does CRR control inflation?